maahirtirmizi/Autochip_RPRO/README.md

 ---

 ## **Support**
-For further assistance or troubleshooting, refer to the repository's documentation or contact the project maintainer.
+For further assistance or troubleshooting, please contact me at tirmizimaahir@gmail.com.

----

-Would you like this formatted into a clean PDF document?